home-assistant/home-assistant.io/source/_components/switch.wake_on_lan.markdown

   required: false
   type: string
 broadcast_address:
-  description: The IP address of the host to send the magic packet to (default 255.255.255.255).
+  description: The IP address of the host to send the magic packet to.
   required: false
   default: 255.255.255.255
   type: string